-ISSUE: 2017 was one of the most active years for natural disasters.
-Several category 4 and 5 hurricanes along the Gulf Coast and Caribbean and massive wildfires in California set an unprecedented challenge for emergency preparedness and response for both providers and the federal government.
+ISSUE: The COVID -19 pandemic has set an unprecedented challenge for emergency preparedness and response for both providers and the federal government.

 To ensure that sufficient health care items and services are available to meet the needs of individuals in an emergency area, the Secretary of Health and Human Services is authorized under Section 1135(d) of the Social Security Act to temporarily waive or modify certain Medicare, Medicaid, and Children's Health Insurance Program (CHIP) requirements.
 These waivers are referred to as the 1135 waivers.
 The 1135 waiver authority, is limited to certain Conditions of Participation and HIPAA requirements.
+During the COVID -19 pandemic HHS issued blanket regulatory waivers and policy flexibilities for healthcare providers in recognition of the urgency for the our healthcare system to respond to a national pandemic

-In recent years, the Secretary has been quick to invoke 1135 waiver authority when necessary during declared emergencies.
-However, the process for requesting 1135 waivers remains cumbersome and confusing particularly when providers are in the mist of a disaster response.
-The federal government is reluctant to grant blanket waivers for specified provider types.
+During previous regional PHEs the Secretary has been quick to invoke 1135 waiver authority when necessary.
+However, where HHS has not issued blanket waivers, such as in 2018 during the massive flooding in Texas, obtaining 1135 waivers is a cumbersome and confusing process, particularly when providers are in the midst of a disaster response.
+The federal government is reluctant to grant blanket waivers for specified provider types when regional disasters occur.
 Provides are expected to individually request waivers through the Region Office even though many disasters impact large regions with the need for common waivers across provider types.